 - Neil Gaiman once described it in his own philosophical way: "The trouble with parents, and this is speaking as a parent, is that by our very nature we embarrass our children...
 You could be King, you could be President, and your own children will still say, 'Oh my God, Dad, just stop singing.
 We're in public.
 It's so embarrassing.
 And put that down...'"

 - On his elder son's 13th birthday, Jeff Tweedy of Wilco brought the kid up on stage at Madison Square Garden and got the crowd to sing "Happy Birthday" to him, sending him off stage afterwards with "It's all downhill from here, kid."

 - Astronaut Scott Parazynski did a Darth Vader impression and told his son "Luke, I Am Your Father"... from orbit.
 The fact that his son was actually named Luke raises the possibility that he was planning this for a very long time.

-- Alice Roosevelt Longworth, daughter of Theodore Roosevelt, who was notorious for her antics (keeping a snake, putting a tack on a gentleman's seat...) probably was this for her daughter Pauline.
+- Alice Roosevelt Longworth, daughter of Theodore Roosevelt, who was notorious for her antics (keeping a snake named Emily Spinachnote , putting a tack on a gentleman's seat, riding in cars with men at a time when this was seen as scandalous and placing bets with bookies at the White House...) probably was this for her daughter Paulina.
 It didn't end happy: Paulina became depressed and an alcoholic.

 - This family whose elder members have fallen for a doomsday prophet but the kids aren't buying it.